 Better your physical health

 In the US, around 24 million people suffer from asthma, and six million of them are children.
 Not all asthma attacks are the result of allergies, but most of them are, around 60%.
 The most common allergens in the home are dust mites, pollen, and pet dander, which is composed of tiny flecks of skin shed by your pet.
 Given that 27% of US homes have cats and 32% have dogs, there are a lot of allergens floating around.
 Many allergens come from dust mites that hide and breed in your carpet.

 Improve your mood

-Taking control of your life has a positive impact on your mood, and making the decision to live a greener lifestyle is a great example of taking control.
+Taking control of your life has a positive impact on your mood, and deciding to live a greener lifestyle is an excellent example of taking control.
 While much of this revolves around your life at home, many other aspects of greener living also improve mood.
-Getting closer to nature, using sustainable public transport, recycling, living off-grid; these are all activities that can make you feel better about yourself and the important people in your life
+Getting closer to nature, using sustainable public transport, recycling, living off-grid; are all activities that can make you feel better about yourself and the important people in your life.

 Add meaning to your life

 A meaningful life is one of the keys to a happy life.
 According to psychology professor, Michael Schmitt from the Simon Fraser University and his colleagues, eco-friendly behaviors that involve interacting with other people increase people’s satisfaction level about their lives.
 There are several ways in which we can do this.
 Some examples are:

 - Leaving the car at home